 The Pacific, by name and nature, is the “peaceful” ocean – but with an unforgiving temper.
 It’s a Jeckyll & Hyde expanse of water.
 I’ve paddled her through both!
 Sometimes her waters are so smooth that the horizon disappears as sea diffuses into sky.
 At both extremes, there is something mesmerizing about her many personalities.

 One summer afternoon, on a promisingly calm and sunny day, a darkening vail of rain appeared at the outer edge of the bay in which we were paddling.
 It was one of those isolated clouds that dumps its burden of moisture within its shadows when there’s a bright, sunny-bright seascape all around.

 As I looked at the shower through binoculars I noticed something peculiar.
 The edge of the rain was falling absolutely vertical and in a line as straight and smooth as a stage curtain.
-You could see the distinct, defined edge of rain etching a line along the surface.
+You could see the distinct, defined boundary of rain etching a line along the surface.